Table of Contents

 |Required CPE Hours Every Three Years||120|

 Before you may sit for the CPA Licensure exam, you will have to meet several prerequisites.
-The first step is education and for Virginia CPA requirements, you must obtain one or more of these in accredited institutions:
+The first step is the Virginia CPA education requirements, you must obtain one or more of these in accredited institutions:

 - For education, at least 150 semester hours are required.